 Introduction to Impex

-This document is an introduction to Impex, a security control used for managing removable digital media (USB memory sticks, SD cards, removable hard drives, floppy disks, DVD’s, etc).
+This document provides an introduction to Impex, a security control used to manage and verify removable digital media such as USB drives, SD cards, external hard drives, floppy disks, and DVDs.

-The Impex station is a physical unit with two USB ports on the front to which one attaches removable media that one wants to verify that it is free from malicious code.
+The Impex station is a physical unit equipped with two USB ports on the front.
+Removable media is connected here to verify that it is free from malicious code.

 How Impex works